mdshafayet-chy/E-Commerce-funnel-analysis-with-BigQuery-Power-BI/README.md

 | **Visualization** | Power BI Desktop |
 | **Connection** | BigQuery Advanced Connector → SQL Statement mode |

-***
+---

-## 📋 SQL Queries Overview
+## 📋 SQL Queries

-All 11 queries are standalone — each one runs independently in BigQuery and is imported directly into Power BI via the Advanced SQL Statement option.
+All 11 queries are standalone — each runs independently in BigQuery and is imported directly into Power BI via the Advanced SQL Statement option.

 | # | File | Purpose | Power BI Page |
 |---|---|---|---|